 A recent book on flip-flops in medical advice and practice, estimates that about 40 percent of what we consider state of the art health care is likely to turn out to unhelpful or actually harmful.
 Extremely stringent diets prescribed for diabetes turn out to be unnecessary.
 Surgical repair of the meniscus in the knee turns out to be no more effective than physical therapy alone.
 The book lists almost 150 disproved common treatments.

 What about going beyond our normal diet with supplements?
-A lot of us do this, I take pills of five of the more common supplements, based by articles I’ve read here and there saying they are good for brain health.
+A lot of us do this, I take pills of five of the more common supplements, based by articles I’ve read here and there saying they are good for brain or body health.

 What I probably didn’t see, however, were articles describing experiments that failed to show an effect of the supplements.
 Studies with negative results seem kind of boring and are less likely to get published that ones with positive results.
 It is clearly documented that journals show this bias.